FUTURETECH6/Notes-Sophomore2/Org/Chap6_IO.md

 > 1. A memory and bus system supporting block access of 4 to 16(blocksize) 32-bit words
 > 2. A 64-bit synchronous bus clocked at 200 MHz(5ns/clk), with each 64-bit transfer taking 1 clock cycle, and 1 clock cycle required to send an address to memory.
 > 3. Two clock cycles needed between each bus operation.
-> 4. A memory access time for the <u>first four words of 200ns</u>; each <u>additional set of four words can be read in 20 ns</u>.
-Assume that a bus transfer of the most recently read data and a read of the next four words  can be overlapped.
+> 4. A memory access time for the <u>first four words of 200ns</u>; each <u>additional set of four words can be read in 20 ns</u>. ==Assume that a bus transfer of the most recently read data and a read of the next four words  can be overlapped.==
 >
 > Find the sustained bandwidth(这是什么>？) and the latency for a read of 256 words for transfers that use 4-word blocks and for transfers that use 16-word blocks.
 Also compute effective number of bus transactions per second for each case.